rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       :id: compl_ex_HIBS9PeBa41c
       :status: draft

-      When the addition is performed, the overflow will be detected and the author will need to explicitly deal with the Option value returned.
+      If arithmetic overflow would have occurred during the multiplication operation this method will ensure that the returned value is the bounding of the type.
+The intention is clear in that case.

       .. code-block:: rust

-         let y = 135u8
-         let x = 200u8.checked_add(y);
+         let x = 13u8.saturating_mul(y);